Big Island, Hawaii

 Here is a suggested one week itinerary, but first a few things we learned that we thought you might find useful:

-- If we were to visit the Big Island again we would stay in one location and drive to the various locations.
+- If we were to visit the Big Island again we would stay in one location and drive to all of our desired destinations.
 There would be some additional driving to see the entire island but you would only unpack once.

 - The Kohala coast (northwest section of the island) is the most exclusive side of the island with big resorts and beaches.
 If luxury hotels or resorts is your thing, then that area might be where you want to stay.